rabbitmq/rabbitmq-delayed-message-exchange/README.md

 version used can run on an older Erlang release).
 The most recent release is recommended.

+Note that **this disqualifies standalone Mac RabbitMQ 3.6.x packages** and packages installed via Homebrew (that provision it), since it bundles Erlang/OTP 17.5.

 ## Project Maturity

 This plugin is considered to be **experimental yet fairly stable and reasonably suitable for production use**.